Exceptional surgeries on alternating knots: Introduction

-To achieve a complete classification of exceptional surgeries on hyperbolic knots in the 3-sphere $S^3$ would be one of the most important but challenging problems in the study of 3-manifolds, and also in Knot Theory.
-Toward the ultimate goal to this problem, some of the partial solutions have been obtained.
-For example, a classification of exceptional surgeries on hyperbolic two-bridge knots was obtained in \cite{BrittenhamWu2001}, and quite recently, that obtained for hyperbolic pretzel knots in \cite{Meier}.
+A complete classification of exceptional surgeries on hyperbolic knots in the 3-sphere remains an important and difficult challenge in both Knot Theory and 3-manifold topology.
+However, such a classification is known for some infinite families of knots.
+For example, a classification of exceptional surgeries on hyperbolic 2-bridge knots was obtained in \cite{BrittenhamWu2001}.
+Quite recently, exceptional surgeries on hyperbolic pretzel knots were also classified in \cite{Meier}.

-In this paper, we consider exceptional surgery on hyperbolic alternating knots in $S^3$, one of the most well-known classes of knots.
+In this paper, we consider exceptional surgeries on hyperbolic alternating knots in $S^3$, one of the most well-known classes of knots.
 A knot in $S^3$ is called \textit{alternating} if it admits a diagram with alternatively arranged over-crossings and under-crossings running along it.

 The main theorem of this paper is:

 \begin{theorem} Let $K$ be a hyperbolic alternating knot in the $3$-sphere.
 If $K$ admits a non-trivial exceptional surgery, then $K$ is equivalent to an arborescent knot. \end{theorem}